-It may seem like a minor inconvenience to many but every year vandalism and theft of fire safety equipment costs industry millions of pounds in replacement, repair and possibly even in clean-up costs if systems or extinguishers are maliciously discharged.
-In addition to the monetary cost there may be an issue with legislative compliance if systems are not working effectively, and even with insurance, should a fire occur while equipment is non-operational.
+Vandalism and theft of fire safety equipment costs the industry millions of pounds in replacement, repair, and clean-up costs if systems or extinguishers are maliciously discharged.
+In addition to the monetary cost, even with insurance, there may be an issue with legislative compliance if systems are not working effectively or if a fire started while equipment is non-operational.

 The implications of false fire alarms are wide reaching.
 For a business the disruption of evacuating can cost money, in educational premises it can interrupt students in research or in exam situations and may lead to complacency in real evacuation situations with potential for injury or loss of life.
 For fire services there are similar implications; attending false alarms means a drain on resources where fire engines are not available should a real emergency call be received.
 There are also costs related to loss of training and fuel etc. plus there is the increased probability that a fire engine may be involved in an accident with life changing consequences or lives lost.